 However, Intel hopes that as developers continue to work on new experiences and features, more customers will become interested in buying a headset, which in turn fuels the development of profitable VR experiences.

-But innovation isn't limited to software – the addition of more headsets to the market this year is expected to also bridge the gap between the more top-shelf headsets like the Vive and the cheaper-but-limited headsets designed for smartphones such as and Google .
+But innovation isn't limited to software – the addition of more headsets to the market this year is expected to also bridge the gap between the more top-shelf headsets like the Vive and the cheaper-but-limited headsets designed for smartphones such as Samsung’s Gear VR and Google Daydream View.

 “We’re working with Microsoft, who has announced several partners that will be bringing mainstream headsets to the market as well,” says Machen, “and by mainstream I mean in both a lower price point and a lower level of hardware performance required for a PC-tethered headset.”

-Microsoft unveiled its first wave of earlier this year, with developer kits going out to creators during this year’s GDC and big names like Acer, Dell, HP, and Lenovo all potentially releasing a mid-range headset of their own.
+Microsoft unveiled its first wave of Windows 10 VR headsets earlier this year, with developer kits going out to creators during this year’s GDC and big names like Acer, Dell, HP, and Lenovo all potentially releasing a mid-range headset of their own.

-Going off the relatively affordable price of the development kits, these headsets are expected to greatly ‒ something Intel is happy to supply its tech to because, let’s face it, VR is the quintessential “you just have to try it to get it” kind of experience.
+Going off the relatively affordable price of the development kits, these headsets are expected to greatly lower the cost of entry into VR ‒ something Intel is happy to supply its tech to because, let’s face it, VR is the quintessential “you just have to try it to get it” kind of experience.

 How eSports can up VR's game